christiespeich/Mooberry-Book-Manager/README.md

 ## Changelog
 #### 2.3
 * New: Added Russian translation
+* New: Added Italian translation
 * New: Buy Links on the bottom of the book page are now hidden if the excerpt is collapsed
+* New: Added Editors, Illustrators, and Cover Artists
 * Fixed: Remove roles when uninstalled

 #### 2.2